elitekbtu/gender-script/README.md

 # Gender Detection GUI Application (Python + Tkinter)

-This Python application provides a graphical user interface (GUI) to determine the likely gender of names using the [`gender-guesser`](https://pypi.org/project/gender-guesser/) library.
-You can input names manually or load them from a file (e.g. CSV or Excel).
+This Python application provides a graphical user interface (GUI) to determine the likely gender of names using the [`gender-guesser`](https://pypi.org/project/gender-guesser/) library..

 ## Features